eboladev/smarterp/README.md

-Megvel Cartons Ltd ERP
+SmartERP
 ===============================

-This is the ERP for Megvel Cartons Ltd.
+My own SmartERP.

-Based on Qt and mySql.
+Built using Qt and mySQL